Nezer-Ekunke/technical-writing/cln84lrg5000009mi6l3wcza4.md

 ## Conclusion

 In this guide, you have gained a solid understanding of HTML tags, their purpose, and their usage.
 To enhance your comprehension, continue practicing and consult the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML) and [W3Schools](https://www.w3schools.com/html/default.asp) for comprehensive information on these concepts.
 Additionally, explore further aspects of HTML for a deeper understanding.

+Is this interesting?
+Read my next article by clicking on this [link](https://nezer.hashnode.dev/mastering-responsive-web-design-for-seamless-user-experiences-media-query-clng3nw11000908lg4dcvci5c).